 “Players will immediately know if they are playing against the real Steve Aoki, based on his NFT profile, which has a different shape and size than common profiles inside the WPT Global platform.”

 As funny as this is, that is one of the utilities of non-fungible tokens, along with many other uses: identity.
 Don’t give up on the blockchain, it’s good stuff, and will serve the market well – eventually.

 For now, though, they appear to worthless – let me know if you bought one!
 All the numbers here are completely artificial – no one is bidding $2500 for some Chris Klodnicki pixels.
 The ones that are a dollar don’t have bids either.

 In fact, don’t feel bad for Phil: he’s big into selling.

 The problem is, how do you tell what’s trash and what isn’t?
 Actually, it’s just not that hard to do.

 Is a map to nowhere still a map?
 Forget the WPT.
 For the poker literalist, Pokerhousenft has what you need: cards representing every combination in every suit of every made hand.
 Yes, there are apparently over 7,000 of these and they have them all.
-Of course, they have exactly zero of one of the most common hands: a bluff.
-It’s all value here at the Pokerhouse!
+I guess you can commemorate your favorite runout?

 In a surprisingly homogenous culture of groupthink, it’s no surprise NFT culture has developed weird protocols and standards that must be followed, as if these protocols were proof of trust as well as concept.
 For instance, all of them have to have a “roadmap.”
 Let’s take a look at the roadmap for PokerHouse: